grofz/aoc2023/README.md

 new beam(s) after one step.
 To prevent endless loop, a mask for each tile and direction is used, the beam does not propagate if the mask is already true.
 Part 2 just loops over different initial beam positions.

+## Day 17: Clumsy Cruicible
+Find a minuimum path of a carriage with minimum and maximum streak of direct path through a 2D heat map.
+Using Djikstra with priority queue to obtain a fast solution.